rkfg/regolancer/README.md

   stuck the process will continue shortly
 - JSON config file to set some defaults you prefer
 - optional route probing using binary search to rebalance a smaller amount
 - data caching to speed up alias resolution, quickly skip failing channel pairs etc.
+- storing/loading cached nodes information to disk to "warm up" much faster next time you launch the program
 - sensible node capacity formatting according to [Bitcoin design](https://bitcoin.design/guide/designing-products/units-and-symbols/) guidelines (easy to tell how many full coins there are)
-- automatic max fee calculation from the target channel policy and preferred economy fee ratio (the amount spent on rebalanced to the expected income from this channel)
+- automatic max fee calculation from the target channel policy and preferred economy fee ratio (the amount spent on rebalance to the expected income from this channel)
 - excluding your channels from consideration
 - excluding any nodes from routing through (if they're known to be slow or constantly failing to route anything)
 - using just one source and/or target channel (by default all imbalanced channels are considered and pairs are chosen randomly)
+- calculate the rebalance amount automatically from current and desired balance percent
+- safety precautions that prevent balances going beyond 50% of channel capacity, can be turned off explicitly if that's what you want
+- saving successful rebalance parameters into a CSV file for further profit analysis with any external tools

 # Parameters